piusnmuhumuza/software-engineering/Software Engineering/theEconomicsOfSoftwareEngineering.md

 Every time we make a decision involving multiple choices we are making an opportunity cost based decisions.
 Since most of the time, these costs in the future and are uncertainty, we need to estimate those opportunity costs as well as the probability that our choice is the right choice to produce the desired beneficial outcomes.

-## Understanding uncertainty in Software Project management
+## Understanding risk and uncertainty in Software Project management

 In the presence of uncertainty, making a decision about actions today that impact outcomes in the future require some mechanism for determining those outcomes in the absence of perfect information and this absence of information creates risk.